PapaWilkes/github-slideshow/_posts/0000-01-02-PapaWilkes.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Welcome folks to this second slide!"

 ---